qidi-community/Plus4-Wiki/content/tuning-for-40-percent-heater-power/README.md

 </details>

-3. Apply the patch
+2. Apply the patch
 ```
 patch /home/mks/klipper/klippy/extras/heaters.py < /path/to/heaters.patch
 ```

-4. If that was succesfull you will see something like `patching file heaters.py` without any further output and an exitcode of `0` (execute `echo $?`, which is the exitcode of the last executed command).
+3. If that was successful you will see something like `patching file heaters.py` without any further output and an exitcode of `0` (execute `echo $?`, which is the exitcode of the last executed command).

 ![image](https://github.com/user-attachments/assets/1ad7766f-907d-47b0-a58f-577d708bb5b0)